zzzprojects/docs/entityframework-plus.net/pages/ef-docs/documentations/query-cache/ef6-query-cache.md

 ## Description

 Caching entities or query results to improve an application's performance is a very frequent scenario.
-Major ORM like NHibernate had this feature for a long time but, unfortunately for Entity Framework users, second level caching is only available through third party libraries.
+Major ORMs like NHibernate had this feature for a long time but, unfortunately for Entity Framework users, second-level caching is only available through third-party libraries.

-Caching is very simple to understand, the first time a query is invoked, data are retrieved from the database and stored in the memory before being returned.
-All future calls will retrieve data from the memory to avoid making additional database round trips which drastically increases an application's performance.
+Caching is very simple to understand, the first time a query is invoked, data is retrieved from the database and stored in memory before being returned.
+All future calls will retrieve data from memory to avoid making additional database round trips which drastically increases an application's performance.

 **EF+ Query Cache** opens up all caching features for Entity Framework users.